bonn0062/GSoD/absolute_beginners.rst

    [ 5  6  7  8]
    [ 9 10 11 12]]

-Or the column at index position 1 (the second column)
+Or the column at index position 1 (the second column):

 ::